TommyS725/IERG4210_VITE/frontend/README.md

 ```sh
 npm run preview
 ```
-The admin panel will be availabe at <localhost:3001>
+The fronted client will be availabe at <localhost:3001>

 #### Using Docker container
 Build and run a Docker container in this directory by running